statusline/statusline/README.md

 ## Features

- - [ ] Package manager (for installing packets inside users home, npm based)
+ - [x] Package manager (for installing packets inside users home, npm based)

+For now can just install packages.
+(They can not be used/uninstalled)

  - [x] Block API for writing custom blocks (able to handle click events)